|

 - Opal with large schillers that abruptly appear and disappear as the stone is rotated.

 - Opal formed from deposition of hot water springs.
-(Also called Perlite, Fiorite, or Geyser Opal.)
+(Also called Perlite, Fiorite,

 - Opal in which the play of color is arranged in a consistent harlequin, diamond-shaped, or rectangular-shaped pattern that is very vivid.
 Harlequin Opal is one of the rarest and most prized forms of Opal.